 A full-time 90-hour experience for all special education certification candidates.
-Under the supervision of a certified special education teacher, and with the approval of Eastern's Director of Special Education, students may work in no more than three educational settings, including one inclusion setting as a teacher aide.
+Under the supervision of a certified special education teacher, and with the approval of Eastern's Director of Special Education, students may work in no more than three educational settings, including one inclusive setting as a teacher aide.
 Assignments will include, but not be limited to, developing informal assessments and behavior management programs, IEP's and an in-depth research project.
-(Prerequisites: EDU 500 plus EDU 503 and 505.)
+(Prerequisites: EDU 501, 503, 505)